Free Consultation

 The insurer processing your claim may use a few tactics to deny or underpay your claim:

+The insurance company may also try to find inconsistencies in your recounting of the events to discredit you.
+For example, any minor discrepancy regarding the volume of your headphones while you were driving can have a major impact on your claim.
 An insurance adjuster may ask you to provide a recorded statement about the nature of the injuries.
 The adjuster may form questions in a way to mitigate the extent of your injuries.
 If your testimony makes you sound less injured, then the insurer will be able to pay less on your claim.

 An insurance adjuster is trying to pay out as little as possible on your claim in order to save the insurance company money.

 A claims adjuster may dodge your calls regarding the status of your claim.
 If a claims adjuster tells you that they need to check with their supervisor regarding an issue, you should ask them by which date you should expect to hear back from them.
+The insurance company knows that your medical expenses are piling up.
+Factor in missed paychecks and your routine bills, and after a few weeks, you will be desperate for some cash.
+Even a smaller amount of money than you deserve.

 The claims adjuster figures that if they stall long enough, then you will most likely accept a low settlement offer.
 If you have failed to hire an attorney, they are probably right.

+After an accident, the insurance company may request that you sign a medical authorization releasing your health information.
 By allowing an insurance adjuster access to your medical records, he or she will have your entire medical history at their fingertips.
 The adjuster may blame your current pain on a pre-existing condition, arguing that the accident was not the cause.

 It is important that you don’t sign a release form (or anything!) until you first speak with an Austin car accident lawyer.